 Female silkies are also notorious for being seriously injured during mating.
 Silkback bearded dragons are so controversial that some reptile hobbyists even believe that breeding for them should be banned entirely!

 If the pet you want is unique and unusual – something outside of the norm – a bearded dragon might be for you.

 These creatures aren’t like other reptiles.
 Though possessed of docile tempers, they are active and engaging.

 A healthy beardie will display curiosity in its environment.
 Expressive body language means you rarely have to guess what they’re thinking, either; whether it’s annoyed, scared, or eager, the dragon will take care to let you know.

 Unlike snakes, or, say, turtles, beardies do form emotional bonds.
 They become attached to those who treat them well: many enjoy physical affection and can be fed by hand or even cuddled.

 To anyone who can provide the right resources, a bearded dragon is the perfect hypoallergenic starter pet.
 Just think – all a dog’s charm and none of the shedding.
 You even get to pick the “breed” that suits you best!

 Be sure to study up on the potential special health and care requirements of your desired “breed” or morph, and of course, the care requirements for bearded dragons in general.

 If you’re interested in breeding, be sure to do some further research on genetics.

-Once you’ve decided on a morph and learned how to take care of it, the only step left is to bring your unique new buddy home.
+Once you’ve decided on a morph and learned how to take care of it for its entire lifespan, the only step left is to bring your unique new buddy home.